Zoxc/crusader/README.md

 ![Crusader Results Screenshot](./media/Crusader-Result.png)

-The **Crusader Network Tester** measures network rates and latency in the presence of upload and download traffic.
+The **Crusader Network Tester** measures and plots network throughput, latency in the presence of upload and download traffic, and packet loss.
 It also incorporates a continuous latency tester for monitoring background responsiveness.
-It produces plots of the traffic rates, latency and packet loss.
 Crusader uses TCP and UDP ports 35481 (only) for its tests.
 The remote web server option uses TCP port 35482.
 Local server discovery uses UDP port 35483.